MarvelUsoroh/tagtapgo/tagtapgo-backend/docs/DATABASE_SCHEMA.md

 ## Overview

-This reflects the live Supabase database as of the latest check.
-The public schema currently contains 22 core tables, 1 view, row-level security on all tables, and standard update triggers on several tables.
+This reflects the live Supabase database as of November 21, 2025.
+The public schema currently contains 22 core tables, row-level security on all tables, and standard update triggers.

 ## Table Groups